Syrian-Russian relations: The Crossroads of History and Pragmatism

 By Moncef Fellah

-At the end of the 1950’s, Syria became a close partner to the Eastern bloc.
-In the 1960’s, the emergence and the takeover of the Baath Party allowed the Soviet Union to solidify its influence.
-Military support increased, trade between the two countries boomed and the Soviet Union assisted the Syrian authorities in its nationalization projects (Lund-2019).
-Syria represented one of the most important partners for Moscow in the Middle East, and it became a vital one when the Egyptian president Anwar al-Sadat “defected” to the American camp in 1972.
-Syria became the de facto main Soviet ally in the Middle East and held that position until 1991.
+During the Cold War, and at the end of the 1950’s, Syria became a close partner of the Eastern bloc, which was followed in the 1960’s by the emergence and the takeover of the Baath Party, allowing the Soviet Union to solidify its influence.
+Military support increased, trade between the two countries boomed and the Soviet Union assisted the Syrian authorities in its nationalization projects.
+Syria represented one of the most important partners for Moscow in the Middle East, and it became a vital one when the Egyptian president Anwar al-Sadat changed Egypt’s foreign policy.
+As a result, Syria became the de facto main Soviet ally in the Middle East and held that position until 1991.

 From the 1960s to the early 1990s, Moscow maintained close relations with Damascus, which was ruled from 1970 until 2000 by Hafez al-Assad.
 In 1980, the relationship between the two countries became even closer when Moscow and Damascus signed a treaty that provided for consultation in case of a threat to peace and for military cooperation (Trenin-2013).

-Since the 1970’s, Syria represents a crucial partner in the defense sector.
-Moreover, the country hosted up to 6,000 Soviet military advisers and technicians as well as civilian personnel and dependents.
-The collaboration between the two countries also included the economy and education (Trenin-2013), and even after the breakup of the Soviet Union, some military advisers, continued to offer their services to the Syrian government.
+Since the 1970’s, Syria represents a crucial partner in the defense sector, and the country hosted up to 6,000 Soviet military advisers and technicians as well as civilian personnel and dependents.
+The collaboration between the two countries also included the economy and education (Trenin-2013).

 Historically, the Syrian territory has always been a coveted land.
 It was conquered by the Assyrians in 900- 726 BC, then by the Babylonian Empire in 612 BC.
 A few times later, Cyrus II, founder of the Persian Empire conquered Babylonia, which made Syria under its control.
 In 301 BC, it was Alexander the Great’s turn to take control of the territory (Poutrel-2020).